cjerrington/cjerrington.github.io/src/posts/2023-01-16-how-to-start-coding.md

 Start simple and small, just get the task done, then add in the flavoring and flair.
 Start with moving files to new directories and understand how to programming language interacts with your operating system.
 Learn the basics first then improve upon them.

 When people ask me what to start with programming wise, I would say if on Windows, start with PowerShell, something that is built in and designed for that system.
 If on Linux, learns ome basic Bash commands - theres always a time when you're in the terminal.
-Don't overcomplicate your solution.
+Don't over-complicate your solution.
 Python is another great place to start as it is widely used still, and cross platform.
 A lot, not all, of what is written can be reused depending on your task at hand.

 ## Read, write, repeat